Rule Overview:

 When should I complete an Affidavit of Compliance?

-Our strong recommendation is that you complete an Affidavit immediately upon the completion of a qualifying project.
+Our strong recommendation is that you execute an Affidavit immediately upon the completion of a qualifying project.
 That way, you won’t risk being unable to track down a supervisor years later.
-You should make a photocopy and store both the original and copy in a safe place until you apply for admission.
-You must submit the original hard copy, so do not email/scan your supervisor’s signature page.
+You should make a digital copy and store both the original and copy in a safe place until you apply for admission.
+All NY Departments currently accept electronic, digital, or scanned signatures by supervisors on the pro bono affidavits.

-No. The applicant must provide the information requested on page one of the form and then have the form notarized.
-After the form is notarized, the attorney who supervised the applicant’s pro bono work must then complete the Supervisor Certification.
+No. The applicant must provide the information requested on page one of the form and then have page two notarized.
+After the form is notarized, the applicant shares all three pages with their supervising attorney for completion of page three.
 The Certification does not have to be separately notarized.

 When do I submit my Affidavit(s) of Compliance?